SherG/cool-iron/blog/simplify.md

 Consider:
 * Would you rather architect than build?
 * Would you rather teach than manage?
-* Do you have strong diagnostic skills, yet dislike implementing the related fixes?
+* Do you have strong diagnostic skills but dislike implementing related fixes?
 * Do you want to build once, sell twice?
 (Develop digital recurring revenue.)
 * Do you want to investigate, research, or write?